Fingolfin69/app-canton/doc/SPLIT_TRANSACTION.md

 ## Description

-Due to the limited RAM available on the devices, it is not feasible to parse and compute the hash of the entire `PrepareSubmissionResponse` protobuf message at once.
+Due to the limited RAM available on the devices, it is not feasible to parse and compute the hash of the entire  protobuf message at once.
 Therefore, the message is divided into smaller protobuf components to enable efficient processing.

-The protobuf message `PrepareSubmissionResponse` is divided into the following components ([see original schema here](https://github.com/digital-asset/canton/blob/main/community/ledger-api/src/main/protobuf/com/daml/ledger/api/v2/interactive/interactive_submission_service.proto)):
+The protobuf message `PreparedTransaction` is divided into the following components ([see original schema here](https://github.com/digital-asset/canton/blob/main/community/ledger-api/src/main/protobuf/com/daml/ledger/api/v2/interactive/interactive_submission_service.proto)):

 1. DAML transaction data, excluding the node list (`DamlTransaction` in the schema)
 2. One or more transaction nodes (`DamlTransaction.Node` in the schema)
 3. Metadata, excluding the input contract list (`Metadata` in the schema)
 4. Zero or more input contracts (`Metadata.InputContract` in the schema)
-5. Prepared submission details (`PrepareSubmissionResponse` in the schema, excluding the `PreparedTransaction` field)

 ## Splitting into components